 That was Ms Clay's position in November 2022, in opposing a demonstration housing project that included affordable and social housing.
 What has happened since?
 This is a shameful backflip.
 It is unsurprising that ACT Labor want to keep that parcel of land for housing, because they just have their eyes on money from land.
-I am not surprised by that.
+So I am not surprised by that.
 That is the least disgraceful part of this amended motion and how it has travelled.
-The most disgraceful part is that the Greens have moved on from a position where they wanted the park extended rather than being available for public and affordable housing.
+That is the least disgraceful part.
+The most disgraceful part is that the Greens have moved from a position where they wanted the park extended rather than it be available for public and affordable housing.
 What has happened to the ACT Greens?
-They are the anti-green-space Greens.
+They are the anti-green space Greens.

-Just yesterday, in supporting a motion not to develop Coombs peninsula, Ms Clay said:
+Just yesterday, in supporting a motion not to develop Coombs Peninsula, Ms Clay said: